About

 Funding

-Although the University of Auckland supports us, philanthropy is the mainstay of our funding.
-We undertake third-party contracts from government, industry and trusts provided these do not compromise our intellectual independence and trusted non-partisan position.
+Philanthropy is the mainstay of our funding.
+We also undertake third-party contracts from government, industry and trusts provided these do not compromise our intellectual independence and trusted non-partisan position.
 Learn more about how you can support us.

 Our Supporters